Clinical Training Practice

 Further missed appointments may result in your removal from the list.

-Our priority is to ensure that all of our patients receive the best service that is possible.
-We provide feedback forms in reception, please feel free to request one at any time.
-Just complete the form and return to reception.
+Our priority is to ensure that all our patients receive the best service that is possible.
+We provide comment forms which are located in reception, please feel free to request one at any time.
+Complete the form in your own time and return to reception.